pranujm/pranujm/README.md

 I have experience with Python and SQL for data analytics, data science, machine learning, and quantum computing.

-I am actively looking for data analysis, data science, machine learning, or quantum computing research internships.
+I am actively looking for data analysis, data science, machine learning, or quantum computing internships.

 Feel free to connect with me through my socials below!